sho-mb/Vue-Java-example/README.md

 - o to open dev server

 # Attention
-Backend need to run at same time so you need to IDE to run them.
+Backend need to run at same time so you need 2 IDE to run them.

 # Lib
 Using lib "axios" to do http request to server side.